Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Security and Privacy in Eye Tracking and Implications for Virtual Reality

-Based on these prior results, researchers have also pursued alternative privacy guarantees to differential privacy to better understand the range of privacy-utility trade-offs for eye-tracking data.
-Specifically, David-John et al. explored $k$-anonymity and $k,\gamma$-plausible deniability~\cite{k_anonymity_etra22,10049660}.
-These alternative guarantees specifically target the privacy risk of re-identification, and their mathematical formulation is related to the ability to match released data to the original identity in a dataset.
-Alternative guarantees allow dataset owners to preserve privacy by reducing the risk of linking data to identities and thus mitigating harms related to the inferences that can be made from eye tracking, while also retaining data utility across different applications.
+Researchers have also explored alternative privacy guarantees beyond differential privacy to gain a deeper understanding of the range of privacy-utility trade-offs associated with eye-tracking data, specifically $k$-anonymity and $k,\gamma$-plausible deniability~\cite{k_anonymity_etra22,10049660}.
+These alternative guarantees target the privacy risk of re-identification, and their mathematical formulation is related to the ability to match released data to the original identity in a dataset.
+Alternative guarantees enable dataset owners to preserve privacy by reducing the risk of linking data to identities, thereby mitigating harms related to the inferences that can be made from eye tracking, while retaining data utility across various applications.
+First, $k$-anonymity is a definition of privacy in the context of re-identification from a dataset as follows~\cite{k_anonymity_1998}.